 The Population Dynamics of the Asian Shore Crab

 In 2016 a detailed assessment was undertaken of the sudden population explosion of Asian Shore Crabs (Hemigrapsus sanguineus) on Jersey’s East coast.
 First recorded in 2009 the population of H. sanguineus had remained relatively low until 2016 when record numbers were reported.
-Further study is required to determine if the 2016 population explosion was a one off event or if the population is now stabilising or if it may continue to grow in the coming years.
+Further study is required to determine if the 2016 population explosion was a one-off event, if the population is now stabilising or if it may continue to grow in the coming years.

 BRUVS

 Baited Underwater Remote Video systems are used to record information on mobile species.
 Scavengers will be attracted to the bait and the activity around the bait should in turn attract other species.
 This gives a good indication about what is living in the immediate area.
 A current PhD student is deploying BRUVS in shallow high value habitats this season and the project could be expanded to accommodate a BSc or MSc dissertation.
-The project will focus on Seagrass, Maerl and sand mason worm beds, rocky reef and mixed ground around the offshore reefs and SE coast of Jersey.
+The project will focus on seagrass, maerl and sand mason worm beds, rocky reef and mixed ground around the offshore reefs and SE coast of Jersey.
 This could also be contrasted against degraded areas impacted by mobile fishing gear close to the healthy sites.

 Climate change

 Since the 1960s average local sea temperature have increased by over 1oC.
 Cold winter seas have been particularly supressed.
-There is need for a desk based study focused on determining the potential economic and social impacts on commercial fish stocks of increasing sea temperature.
+There is need for a desk-based study focused on determining the potential economic and social impacts on commercial fish stocks of increasing sea temperature.
 Looking specifically at the breeding and living temperature tolerances of different commercially important fish species & their foodstuffs to predict likely impacts of ocean warming over the coming decades.
 The study could also look at what species may arrive and become established from the south as well as what might be lost in the coming decades either seasonally or year round.

 The Ecology of Selected Non-native Seaweeds